-Paul Doremus leads NOAA’s strategy to expand US seafood production through aquaculture, increased efficiency in wild capture fisheries, and improvements in international fisheries management and trade.
-In response to rising global demand for seafood and limited supplies from wild capture fisheries, he is working across government, industry, and the nonprofit sectors to provide a predictable and efficient regulatory environment, a robust scientific and technical infrastructure, and greater social awareness and acceptance of sustainable seafood.
+Paul leads NOAA’s strategic initiative to expand US seafood production, primarily through aquaculture.
+In response to rising global demand for seafood and limited supplies from sustainably-managed wild capture fisheries, he is working across government, industry, and the nonprofit sectors to provide a predictable regulatory environment and a robust infrastructure for US-based aquaculture.

 Paul received his Ph.D. in Government from Cornell University, and has over twenty years of experience in Federal science, technology, and environmental policy and management.